OWASP/owasp-summit-2017/Participants/Mustafa-Kasmani.md

 layout          : blocks/page-participant
-title           : Mustafa Kasmani type            : participant job-title       :
-company         : WorldPay
+title           : Mustafa Kasmani type            : participant job-title       : Application Security Specialist company         : WorldPay travel-from     : London image           : linkedin        :
-travel-from     :
-image           :
-linkedin        :
 twiter          :
 facebook        :
 website         :
 email           :
 ticket          :
 status          : empty
 working-sessions:
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---